FRIDAY, SEPTEMBER 18

-SCRIPTURE: Ephesians 4 part one
+SCRIPTURE: Ephesians 4 part two

 AUTHOR: Jeremy Witt

 Notice verse 12, and I encourage you to read it in a variety of translations.
 Do you see that the gifts of those listed in verse 11 are for the building up of the Church.?
 This is God’s plan for those offices to equip the Church to do the ministry rather than those offices to do it.
 Verse 13 says “Until we all attain to the unity of the faith” which is sign that the Church must focus on these things until we are with Christ.

 This is why we must fulfill our calling.
 Jesus gave it to us (every Christ-follower) in Matthew 28:18-20 and is known as the Great Commission.
 We called to share the Gospel, teach it, make disciples, baptize, and reach the people groups.
 These are our marching orders.
 Again, let it be said that this is for every Christ-follower, not just those offices mentioned in verse 11.
 If we will do these things, we will no longer be immature as it says in verse 14, and follow every fad and idea that the world throws out.

 Verses 14 and following essentially are given to help us live as God calls us to live.
 We will be stable and consistent.
 We will speak the truth in love more and more like Christ.
 (15) We will be as one body doing our specific roles in the Church.
 (16)